Recreation

 Guided Bass Fishing Excursion

 You can also book a private two-hour Guided Bass Fishing Excursion along the Sassagoula River for up to five people on a 21ft Sun Tracker pontoon boat.
-These are normally run from the Cap’n Jack Marina at Downtown Disney.
 Please arrive at the marina approximately 15 minutes prior to departure time, and remember that fishing excursions are weather-dependent.

 - Fee includes the boat hire, your guide and rod/reel/tackle/bait/shiners/etc. You also get a souvenir photo and a one-year membership of B.A.S.S.
 (Bass Anglers Sportsman Society).
 There is no discount for bringing your own equipment.